nus-cs2113-AY2122S2/tp/docs/UserGuide.md

 <br>
 ### Creating an activity: `activity /create`
 > Creates a new activity and assigns it to a session. <br>
-> An activity stores an activity name, costs related to the activity and the name of the payer.<br>
+> An activity represents a single group activity and stores its name, costs and the name of the payer.<br>
-> A session represents a period of time and contains one or more activities.
+> A session represents a group outing spanning an arbitrary period of time containing one or more activities.

 Format 1: `activity /create /sid [SESSION_ID] /n [ACTIVITY_NAME] /p [PERSON_PAID] /i [NAME1 NAME2 ...]
 /c [TOTAL_COST] [OPTIONAL_ARGUMENTS]`